bcgov/data-publication/pages/dsg_before_you_start.md

 ## DATA PUBLICATION REQUEST

-To request a data publication using the DataBC Program's services, complete and submit the [Before You Start](images/Before_You_Start.docx) form.
+To request a data publication using DataBC's services, complete and submit the [Before You Start](images/Before_You_Start.docx) form.

 -----------------------------------------